Peter Hall (director): Personal life

 Hall was married four times.
 He had six children and nine grandchildren.
-His first wife was French actress Leslie Caron, with whom he had a son, Christopher (b.
-1957), and a daughter, Jennifer (b.
-1958).
-With his second wife, Jacqueline Taylor, he had a son, Edward (b.
-1966), and a daughter, Lucy (b.
-1969).
-Hall married American opera singer Maria Ewing in 1982 with whom he had one daughter, Rebecca (b.
-1982).
-He was finally married to Nicki Frei; the couple had one daughter, Emma (b.
-1992).
+His first wife was French actress Leslie Caron, with whom he had a son, Christopher, and a daughter, Jennifer.
+With his second wife, Jacqueline Taylor, he had a son, Edward, and a daughter.
+Hall married American opera singer Maria Ewing in 1982, with whom he had one daughter, Rebecca.
+He was lastly married to Nicki Frei; the couple had one daughter, Emma.

 Hall worked with all his children: for the National Theatre, Jennifer played Miranda in The Tempest (1988); Rebecca, aged nine, played young Sophie in the Channel 4 adaptation of The Camomile Lawn, for The Peter Hall Company she played Vivie in Mrs Warren's Profession (2002), Rosalind in As You Like It (2003), Maria in Gallileo's Daughter (2004) and, for the NT, Viola in Twelfth Night (2011); Emma, aged two, played Joseph in Jacob (2004, TV Movie); for the Peter Hall Company, Lucy designed Hamlet (1994), Cuckoos (2003) and Whose Life is it Anyway?
 (2005); Christopher produced the Channel 4 television drama The Final Passage (1996); Edward co-directed the stage epic Tantalus (2000).

 Hall was diagnosed with dementia in 2011 and retired from public life.

 Hall was described by Guardian contributor Mark Lawson as a "committed atheist, from as early as his 20s", leading "to a punishing work rate in his hurry to get everything done".